Tummy Tuck (Abdominoplasty) in Houston, TX

 The swelling will go down over time as you heal.
 To help the swelling go down faster, you will need to wear surgical garments.
 Dr. Newall also suggests ThermiSmooth.
-ThermiSmooth will begin 3 weeks post-op for tummy tuck patients.
+ThermiSmooth will begin a few weeks post-op for tummy tuck patients.

 Most people report feeling “normal” around the two-month mark, but some people may take three months.
 Everyone heals differently.

 When Can I Work Out After My Abdominoplasty Procedure?
 Sit-ups, Crunches, and any Exercise That Engages the Abdominal Muscles?

 After a tummy tuck procedure, you can start to do light workouts such as cardio four weeks post-op (as your body allows).
 Each person is different, so it is crucial to listen to Dr. Newall’s instructions and your body.
 Typically 6-8 weeks, you can start to increase the intensity of your workouts.
 It is best to wait up to 6 months after surgery before doing any sit-ups or crunches.